ARC-code/stratocumulus/README.md

 ## Examples

 [![BigDIVA Prototype](docs/stratocumulus_0.3.0_example.png)](http://prototype.bigdiva.org/)
-Corpora database visualized with Stratocumulus.
+A [Corpora](https://corpora-docs.dh.tamu.edu/) database visualized with Stratocumulus.
 Two of the entity collections are faceted and their facet subgraphs rendered and zoomable.

 ## Resources